-The coalitions and CBOs were crucial in outreach efforts to medically underserved communities in Fresno county.
+The coalitions and CBOs were crucial in outreach efforts to medically underserved communities in Fresno County.
 Capitalizing on the already well-established trust that the involved CBOs had was a key factor in successfully reaching out to the communities and encouraging them to participate in various approaches to mitigate COVID-19 transmission.
 The coalitions were able to connect their communities to COVID-19 testing, offer contact tracing, and coordinate for financial and other support to eligible individuals and families.
 When possible, bilingual and multilingual staff were made available to assist community members navigating testing and health screenings.
 CBOs also played an important role in coordinating testing events in local communities.

 The CHW model allowed community health workers to utilize lived experience, language skills, and cultural knowledge to build and maintain community relationships.
 Communities navigated many COVID-19 testing barriers such as stigma associated with testing positive, inability to practice isolation or self-quarantine due to housing and working conditions and economic responsibilities, living in rural areas, lack of health insurance, and so on.
 Community members were also wary of scams related to COVID-19 tests that could possibly harm them and were subjected to sources providing misinformation and myths.
 CHWs played an important role in addressing misconceptions and providing accurate information from credible sources about COVID-19.